guiston04/m1_proyect/README.md

 ![alt text](https://www.bicimadgo.es/Imagenes/BcmGOTrans.aspx?width=754&height=158&ext=.png)

-Hello everyone, and welcome to the app that is going to get diplomats in shape, reduce their stress and allow them to be in the best mindset to not start wars, as well as reduce their carbon dioxyde fingerprint!
+Hello everyone, and welcome to the app that is going to get diplomats in shape, reduce their stress and to avoid wars and make peace, as well as reduce their carbon dioxyde fingerprint!

 # Status